Arnav2007-D/My-Python-Portfolio/To Do list/README.md

 ## How it works

-- The program stores all tasks in a Python list called `tasks`.
+- The program stores all tasks in a Python list called tasks.
 - When launched, it displays a menu of options (add, delete, list, quit).
-- Option 1 calls `addTask()` to get user input and append it to the list.
+- Option 1 calls addTask() to get user input and append it to the list.
-- Option 2 calls `deleteTask()` to remove a specific task (after showing all tasks).
+- Option 2 calls deleteTask() to remove a specific task (after showing all tasks).
-- Option 3 calls `listTasks()` to print existing tasks.
+- Option 3 calls listTasks() to print existing tasks.
 - Option 4 ends the program loop and prints a goodbye message.
 - Input validation ensures errors are caught, such as entering text when a number is expected.